 By the time of the evening of the second day of his arrival, the traveler was delirious.
-The next day during mid-morning, he was dead!
+The next day during mid-morning, he was

 Tikiqaqmiut, of course, had crowded around the traveler.
-They were curious to hear more I ney were curious to near more news and they were curious to see the strange sickness that had stricken him.
-The mystery of the sickness had a foreboding fascinstekness had a foreboding facin-ation to many of them.
+They were curious to hear more news and they were curious to see the strange sickness that had stricken him.
+The mystery of the sickness had a foreboding fascination to many of them.
 The horrible newness of it filled them with questioning dread.
 What was this strange disease?

 Although the people of the Kukpuk River camp were stun-